goto-opensource/secure-frame-rs/README.md

     - Per default the OpenSSL library is locally compiled and then statically linked.
 The build process requires a C compiler, `perl` (and `perl-core`), and `make`.
 For further options see the [openssl crate documentation](https://docs.rs/openssl/0.10.55/openssl/).
     - Compilation to Wasm32 is [not yet supported](https://github.com/sfackler/rust-openssl/issues/1016)

+Both cannot be enabled at the same time, thus on conflict `sframe` fallsback to using `ring`.
 ## License
 Licensed under either of Apache License, Version 2.0 or MIT license at your option.